 Providers participating in the programme will receive funding for three years to recruit and establish clinical pharmacists in their general practices for the long term.

-Provider organisations can submit applications on an ongoing basis through the clinical pharmacist application portal, though the deadline for the next wave of applications is 29th September 2017.
+Provider organisations can submit applications on an ongoing basis through the clinical pharmacist application portal.

 Guidance and example application